-One in Every Seven Tweets About Indian Women Politicians Is Sexist or Misogynistic: Study
+One in Every Seven Tweets About Indian Women Politicians Is Abusive: Study

 Ninety five women politicians received one million problematic or abusive mentions on Twitter between March and May 2019, during the General Elections, according to a new study by Amnesty International India (AII).
 That’s 10,000 problematic and abusive tweets directed at these women every day, or for a starker picture, 113 tweets per woman per day.